 Maha has provided training in Human Rights in various settings.
 For several years she regularly gave diversity awareness training at Hendon Police College where recruits were trained to become police officers.
 She taught the importance of cultural awareness and religious sensitivities in the community, with its consequential impact on Human Rights.

 She is currently working on a personal non-profit social enterprise project for refugees in the UK.
-She is developing an App to provide the tools, information, contacts and connections that will assist refugees to become fully functioning members of society and provide a sense of belonging in their new home.
+She is developing an App called Belong to provide the tools, information, contacts and connections that will assist refugees to become fully functioning members of society and provide a sense of belonging in their new home.

 Maha completed her pupillage at Garden Court Chambers under the supervision of Sonali Naik QC.
 As a pupil she assisted in the preparation of the Court of Appeal and Upper Tribunal case of HM (Iraq) on the safety of returns of Iraqi asylum seekers to Baghdad.